lcsirmaz/entropy-rules/9drule/DESCRIPTION.md

     [0,0,0,0,1,0,0,0,0,0,0] + [0,1,0,0,0,0,0,0,0,0,0] <= [1,1,1,1,0,0,0,0,0,0,0]  z

-Similarly to the single rule case, the meaning of such a rule set is the
+The meaning of such a rule set is the following:
-following:

 > If any non-negative linear combination of the left hand sides yields the
 > coefficients of two valid 4-variable entropy inequality, then so does the